Pride Park (Miami Beach)

 Pride Park is a 5.8 acre park in Miami Beach, across from the Miami Beach Convention Center.
 The park was named to show community support for the LGBTQ community as well as civic pride for the Miami Beach community.

 Pride Park is part of the Miami Beach City Center Campus in the Miami Beach Convention Center district.

 The park is host to a number of events including the Miami Boat Show, Art Basel events and an outdoor film series.

 History

 In April 2019, construction started to convert the main convention center parking lot into a 5.8 acre park.

 On May 3, 2019 groundbreaking was celebrated by the construction firm Critical Path, City Commissioners, the Mayor of Miami Beach and others at a public event.

 During Art Basel Miami in 2022, Irma and Norman Braman donated the 16 ft tall Minna sculpture by Juame Plensa to the park.

+In 2026, the park served as a hub for the Miami International Boat Show, featuring activations and exhibitions.

 Amenities

 The park contains over 500 trees, a public park, including a tropical garden, game lawn, shaded areas, veterans’ plaza, and a number of public art projects including two public art sculptures, Elmgreen & Dragset’s Bent Pool, 2019 and Juame Plensa's Minna, 2022.